iTomxy/ml-template/README.md

 - tensorflow 1.12
 - tensorflow 2.1
 - pytorch 1.4
+- matlab R2018a

 **Note**: The hierarchy here **DOES NOT** represent the real one.
 I usually put these files in one directory.<br/>
 Cause multiple frameworks are involved here, files are organized according to their generality.

+- *+itom/*: some tool functions that might be used in matlab codes.

 # TODO